trueos/trueos-docs/trueos-handbook/help.rst

 * The TrueOS® code has been organized into repositories that represent the Lumina desktop, the graphical utilities, SysAdm™, and various other applications.
-Select the repository that most closely matches the application that has a bug.
-If you are in doubt, select the "trueos-utils-qt5" repository.
+When reporting a bug, select the "trueos-core" repository.
+If the bug is specific to Lumina, instead select the "lumina" repository.

-* Once you have clicked a repostitory name, use the "Search" bar on its page to confirm no similar bug report exists.
+* Once you have clicked the repostitory name, use the "Search" bar on its page to confirm no similar bug report exists.
 If a similar report does exist, add any additional information to the report via a comment.
 While it is not required to log in to search existing bugs, adding a comment or creating a new report does require signing into the website.

 * To create a new bug report,
   click :menuselection:`Issues --> New Issue` within the repository.